When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Previous therapy experience and outcomes

-- Overview of therapeutic approaches that may be used (psychodynamic, CBT, integrative)
+- Overview of therapy approaches that may be used

-- Explanation of how different methods might address your concerns
+- Explanation of how different methods might help

-- Discussion of treatment timeline and frequency of sessions
+- Discussion of treatment timeline and session frequency

 - Clarification of confidentiality and privacy policies